This is me…

-This is me, well not all the time, maybe less makeup and not so flattering lighting.
-When I’m not modelling or making costumes, designing makeup concepts or laying out other shoots, I’m either home educating my two children, wrestling with a horse sized husky or seriously procrastinating from doing housework.
-I am married to a very talented photographer who has me dress up, pose and then listens to me moan about how frumpy I look in most shots.
-I do it for him but secretly I really enjoy it.
-I love to hike or comb beaches and am currently madly in love with a T4 camper called Amos (named after a character by James S. A. Corey).
-In those brief moments between all this chaos, I write horror.
+… well not all the time, maybe less makeup and not so flattering lighting.
+When I’m not modelling or studying for my English Literature and Creative Writing degree, I’m either home educating my two children, wrestling with a horse-sized husky or seriously procrastinating from doing housework.
+I love to hike or comb beaches and I am currently madly in love with a T4 camper called Amos (named after a character by James S. A. Corey).
+In those brief moments, between all this chaos, I write horror.

 Why horror?
 When I was younger my father had an absurd amount of hardbacks.
-Their glossy black dust jackets and eerie artwork emerging from beneath the large bold font of the name King.
-Naturally, I would sneak a peek at the chapters and when nothing jumped out and tried to eat me I actually started to read them properly (as properly as a 10-year-old could).
-As someone with dyslexia I could hardly spell (still can’t) and grammar seemed like some alien runes I couldn’t grasp (Still don’t) but I could read.
-I remember the utter disapproval of the teacher in my primary school as I sat reading Pet Cemetery white the other children read Point Horror, I don’t recall thoroughly understanding it until secondary school but I understood enough to enjoy it.
+Their glossy black dust jackets and eerie artwork emerging from beneath the large bold font of the name ‘King’.
+Naturally, I would sneak a peek at the chapters and when nothing jumped out and tried to eat me I actually started to read them (as properly as a 10-year-old could).
+As someone with dyslexia I could hardly spell (still can’t) and grammar seemed like some alien runes I couldn’t grasp (still don’t), but I could read.
+I remember the utter disapproval of the teacher in my primary school as I sat reading Pet Semetery white the other children read Point Horror.
+I don’t recall thoroughly understanding it until secondary school but I understood enough to enjoy it.
 From there it was a natural progression through the likes of James Herbert and Clive Barker, the new kids like Joe Hill and the originals such as Stoker, Lovecraft, and Poe.